-ANSWER AND AFFIRMATIVE DEFENSES OF DENIS R. VOGEL AND MANITOWOC COUNTY
+AMENDED ANSWER AND AFFIRMATIVE DEFENSES OF DENIS R. VOGEL AND MANITOWOC COUNTY

-Defendants, Denis R. Vogel, individually and in his official capacity, and Manitowoc County, by their attorneys, Boardman, Suhr, Curry & Field LLP, answer plaintiff's Complaint as follows:
+Defendants, Denis R. Vogel, individually and in his official capacity, and Manitowoc County, by their attorneys, Boardman, Suhr, Curry & Field LLP, amend the answer to plaintiff's Complaint as follows:

 - 1. Answering paragraph 1, defendants denythat plaintiff's conviction and imprisonment were "wrongful" in the sense of the constitutional violations alleged and specifically deny that defendants violated plaintiff's constitutional rights. - 2.
-Answering paragraph 2, defendants lack information sufficient to form a belief as to the amount in controversy, and therefore, deny the same, putting plaintiff to his proof. - 3.
-Answering paragraph 3, defendants admit the allegations.
+Answering paragraph 2, defendants lack information sufficient to form a belief as to the amount in controversy, and therefore, deny the same, putting plaintiff to his proof.

-- 4. Answering paragraph 4, admit that Manitowoc County is a municipal entity created and existing pursuant to Wisconsin law at the alleged address; admit that Vogel acted within the course and scope of his employment and authority; deny the remaining allegations of this paragraph. - 5.
+- 3. Answering paragraph 3, defendants admit the allegations. - 4.
+Answering paragraph 4, admit that Manitowoc County is a municipal entity created and existing pursuant to Wisconsin law at the alleged address; admit that Vogel acted within the course and scope of his employment and authority; denythe remaining allegations of this paragraph. - 5.
 Answering paragraph 5, defendants admit that Kocourek was the Sheriff of Manitowoc County; lack information sufficient to form a belief as to the remaining allegations, and therefore, deny the same, putting plaintiff to his proof. - 6.
 Answering paragraph 6, defendants deny that Vogel acted unlawfully.
-Further answering paragraph 6, defendants affirmatively allege that whether Vogel was the final authoritative decision maker and policymaker with respect to the office of District of Attorney is a legal conclusion to which no answer is necessary; to the extent an answer is required, defendants lack information sufficient to form a belief as to the truth of the allegation, and therefore, deny the same, putting plaintiff to his proof.
-Further answering paragraph 6, defendants affirmatively allege that in June 1986, Vogel left the office of District Attorney and ceased acting in any capacity, individually or officially, with regard to plaintiff's underlying criminal action. - 7.
+Further answering paragraph 6, defendants affirmatively allege that whether Vogel was the final authoritative decision maker and policymaker with respect to the office of District of Attorney is a legal conclusion to which no answer is necessary; to the extent an answer is required, defendants deny the allegation.
+Further answering paragraph 6, defendants affirmatively allege that on or about June 20, 1986, Vogel left the office of District Attorney and ceased acting in any capacity, individually, officially, or under color of law, with regard to plaintiff's underlying criminal action.
+Defendants further affirmatively allege that as to all actions taken prior to June 20, 1986, in prosecuting plaintiff's underlying criminal action, Vogel was acting on behalf of the State of Wisconsin and not Manitowoc County. - 7.
 Answering paragraph 7, defendants lack information sufficient to form a belief as whether Gregory A. Allen was the assailant, and therefore, deny the same, putting plaintiff to his proof. - 8.
-Answering paragraph 8, defendants lack information sufficient to form a belief as to the truth of the allegations, and therefore, deny the same, putting plaintiff to his proof, except to admit that a criminal complaint signed by Vogel was filed on or about September 12, 1983, against Allen, accusing him of committing the crime of indecent exposure, a Class A misdemeanor, on the beach area of North 22nd Street, which stretch of beach is within the jurisdiction of the City of Two

-Rivers Police Department; further admit, on information and belief, that the charges against Allen were reduced from indecent exposure to disorderly conduct in February 1984 and Allen was fined \$100 for the 1983 offense.
+Answering paragraph 8, defendants lack information sufficient to form a belief as to the truth of the allegations, and therefore, deny the same, putting plaintiff to his proof, except to admit that a criminal complaint signed by Vogel was filed on or about September 12, 1983, against Allen, accusing him of committing the crime of indecent exposure, a Class A misdemeanor, on the beach area of North 22nd Street, which stretch of beach is within the jurisdiction of the City of Two Rivers Police Department; further admit, on information and belief, that the charges against Allen were reduced from indecent exposure to disorderly conduct in February 1984 and Allen was fined \$100 for the 1983 offense.